Welcome to this article – How To Become a Freelance Writer.

 A blog also means you are creating new content for your portfolio, with your personality stamped all over it.

 The drawback of a very professional, clients-only portfolio is that viewers (potential clients) won’t be able to judge your style, your voice, or your personality from these articles: you’ll always be in the voice of the client.

 Writing your own blog articles gives you the opportunity to showcase your creative flair, which may otherwise be stifled for some clients (depending on their house style requirements).

-6 – Find Your First Clients
+6 – Find Your First Clients.

-Which brings us to the next bit: finding work.
+This brings us to the next bit: finding work.

 Before you even look at online writing opportunities, remember to spread the word amongst your friends, family, and colleagues, that you’re starting out as a freelance writer.

 You’ll be surprised at who comes out of the woodwork when you do this!

 You may find some of these contacts ask you to work for free.